 - Within the first 3 years of operating a business, small business owners likely don’t have perfect credit scores because they may have overused their credit cards to get started.
 Sounds familiar?
 When applying with a large bank, you need to ensure you have a credit score over 680 to qualify.

 But don’t lose hope yet!
 There are other loan alternatives that adapt perfectly to your situation.
 Since small businesses, especially those started by minorities, are taking a bigger role in the country’s economy, many innovative technology companies like Camino Financial are keen on partnering and funding this new breed of entrepreneurs.
-You’ll find your top three options for minority business loans below.
+You’ll find your top ten options for minority business loans below.

 Small Business Loans for Minorities

 OK, so here comes the best part.
 There are alternative lenders and special programs that offer business loans to entrepreneurs like you.
-We have curated a selection of the 3 best lenders/programs in the market.
+We have curated a selection of the ten best lenders/programs in the market.

-Option 1: Community Development Financial Institutions (CDFI)
+1. Community Development Financial Institutions (CDFI)

 CDFI are non-profit financial institutions looking to lend to traditionally underbanked communities including minority business owners.
 After the Community Reinvestment Act of 1977, banks are obligated to fund communities that find it harder to qualify for a loan.
 Many large banks indirectly fund minority business owners by funding their CDFI partners and referring bank clients to them.
 The best way to locate a CDFI is by going to your local Small Business Administration office or business development center to inquire about them.